 Battle Re-enactment and Cannon

-Premier Living History EventThere is time after the battle to finish shopping, get something to eat and catch another of the entertainers.
-Be sure to see the closing ceremonies at the end of the day.
+Premier Living History EventThere is time after the battle to finish shopping, get something to eat, and catch another of the entertainers.
+You will also want to see the closing ceremonies at the end of the day.

 Directions, Admission, and Contact InformationYou will find the Fair at New Boston just west of Springfield on State Route 4.
-Gates will open at 10 a.m. - and close at 6 p.m., Rain or Shine.
-(See “Directions” on this website for detailed directions.)
+Gates open at 10 a.m. and close at 6 p.m., rain or shine.
+See Directions for help to get here.